runt1me/hackpsu-2018/README.md

 ## How it Works

-In the wake of recent news of data leakage on Facebook, a tool was created to allow you to download a dataset containing personal profile information stored by Facebook.
+In the wake of recent news of data leakage on Facebook, Facebook released a tool to allow you to download a dataset containing personal profile information stored by Facebook.
 Our tool parses some of this dataset and performs certain analytics to help the user make sense of the vast swaths of data.